KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import GenerateKeypairsTs from '!!raw-loader!@site/code_examples/workshop/attester/generateKeypairs.ts';
+import GenerateKeypairs from '!!raw-loader!@site/code_examples/workshop/attester/generateKeypairs.ts';
-import GenerateKeypairsJs from '!!raw-loader!@site/code_examples/workshop/_js/attester/generateKeypairs.js';
-import GenerateDidTs from '!!raw-loader!@site/code_examples/workshop/attester/generateDid.ts';
+import GenerateDid from '!!raw-loader!@site/code_examples/workshop/attester/generateDid.ts';
-import GenerateDidJs from '!!raw-loader!@site/code_examples/workshop/_js/attester/generateDid.js';

 Time to make a DID using the previously created account for the <span className="label-role attester">Attester</span>.